-The CoronaNet Research Project compiles a database on government responses to the coronavirus.
-The main focus is to collect as much information as about the various fine-grained actions governments are taking to address the effects of the COVID-19 pandemic.
+The CoronaNet Research Project is dedicated to compiling a database of government responses to the COVID-19 pandemic.
+Our primary focus is to collect and compile maximum relevant data on the various fine-grained actions that governments are taking to address the effects of the COVID-19 pandemic.

-Organized by Cindy Cheng and Luca Messerschmidt at Tim Büthe’s Chair for International Relations at TU Munich.
+Organized by Cindy Cheng and Luca Messerschmidt at Tim Büthe’s Chair for International Relations at TU Munich Hochschule für Politik.

 ACAPS is an independent information provider, free from the bias or vested interests of a specific enterprise, sector, or region.
 As independent specialists in humanitarian needs analysis and assessment, we are not affiliated to the UN or any other organisation.
 This helps guarantee that the ACAPS analysis is objective and evidence-based.